-Obviously, headliners Mott the Hoople had their work cut out for them that night, and throughout the ensuing, month-long tour, which sadly ended prematurely and on a sour note for the members of Queen, when Brian May was taken ill with hepatitis and ordered to recuperate at once.
-So back home to dear old Blighty they went — undoubtedly disappointed that their American assault had been suspended for the moment, but also confident that that country’s first impression of their band had been both positive and promising, with many triumphs waiting in the next few years.
+Obviously, headliners Mott the Hoople had their work cut out for them that night, and throughout the ensuing, month-long tour, which sadly ended prematurely for the members of Queen, when Brian May was taken ill with hepatitis and ordered to recuperate at once.
+So back home to England they went — undoubtedly disappointed that their American assault had been suspended for the moment, but also confident that that country’s first impression of their band had been both positive and promising, with many triumphs waiting in the next few years.

 Queen Albums, Ranked Worst to Best